Credit Card | Best For | Annual Fee | Credit Needed |

 Methodology for Selecting the Best Back-to-School Credit Cards

-To identify the best back-to-school credit cards for parents each year, WalletHub’s editors compare more than 1,500 credit card offers based on their rewards, fees, APRs, approval requirements and overall suitability for back-to-school season.
-In particular, we focus on cards with benefits conducive to saving on school supplies, clothing, electronics and other key purchase categories.
+To identify the best back-to-school credit cards for parents each year, WalletHub’s editors compare more than 1,500 credit card offers based on their rewards, fees, APRs, initial bonuses, approval requirements and overall suitability for back-to-school season.
+In particular, we focus on cards with benefits conducive to saving on school supplies, clothing, electronics, and other key purchase categories.
+The qualifying cards with the lowest two-year cost are ultimately selected.